shure-dev/logllm/README.md

 # 🚀 **LogLLM** 🚀

+	Is your ML script too cluttered for manual logging?
+    No worries—here’s the seamless solution you’ve been looking for.

-**Automate the extraction of experimental conditions from your Python scripts with GPT4o-mini, and log results using Weights & Biases (W&B).**
+**This package automates the extraction of experimental conditions from your entire Python scripts with GPT4o-mini, and log results using Weights & Biases (W&B).**

 [🌐 **Project Website**](https://logllm.tiiny.site/) | [💬 **Discord Community**](https://discord.gg/3xvUV6xcKW)